jesperkristensen58/DeFi_Game_ERC1155/README.md

 ## Deployment to Polygon

-First, deploy to the network of your choosing, here I chose Polygon:
+First, deploy to the network of your choosing, here I chose Polygon.
+Note: The following is an example deployment, not the final one.

 ```bash
 yarn deploy